Tuckahoe State Park13070 Crouse Mill RoadQueen Anne, MD 21657

 Tuckahoe Creek, a quiet country stream bordered for most of its length by wooded marshlands, runs through the length of the park.
 A 60-acre lake offers boating and fishing.
 The park offers 20 miles of scenic hiking, biking and equestrian trails, flat water canoeing, hunting, picnicking, as well as a recycled tire playground for children.
 The park offers activities and special events on a seasonal basis.
 Activities include day camps, canoe trips, Scales & Tales presentations and displays, and Challenge Course programs.
 Each weekend, Memorial Day through Labor Day, park staff offer a number of free family activities.
 Check out flyers posted throughout the park or call the park office for more details.

-The 2016 Tuckahoe Triathlon will be held on Saturday, June 4th and is comprised of a 2-mile run, 10-mile bicycle course, and a 1-mile canoe course.
-The race starts at 8 a.m. and participants should plan to arrive and have their canoes and bicycles in place by 7:30 a.m.
-See a course description and entry form below.
+The 2017 Tuckahoe State Park Triathlon is comprised of a 2-mile run, 10-mile bicycle course, and a 1-mile canoe course.
+The race starts at 8 a.m. on June 3, 2017.
+For a full course description, rules and entry form visit the Tuckahoe State Park Triathlon web page.

 Purchase copies of the Tuckahoe State Park Trail Guide through our online store.